kapil2004/bonobos_homework/README.md

 #### Logic for finding products
 1. If the search term is empty, return a null product in JSON response.
 2. If a search term is provided, first try to find a product with a exact match and return the product if found.
-3. If there is no exact match, use fuzzy match logic.
+3. If there is no exact match, I use words from the search term to do a SQL 'LIKE' match with product name.
+4. If there is still no product found, I use fuzzy match logic.
 Here I see which product's name includes the most number of characters from the search term and return the product with the maximum character matches found.
-This logic is a bit flawed and can be improved further.

 ### Goal #3